Monarchy of Denmark: Succession

 Denmark has had absolute primogeniture since 2009.

 The Danish Act of Succession adopted on 27 March 1953 restricts the throne to those descended from King Christian X and his wife, Alexandrine of Mecklenburg-Schwerin, through approved marriages.

 Dynasts lose their right to the throne if they marry without the permission of the monarch given in the Council of State.
 Individuals born to unmarried dynasts or to former dynasts who married without royal permission, and their descendants, are excluded from the throne.
 Further, when approving a marriage, the monarch can impose conditions that must be met in order for any resulting offspring to have succession rights.
 Part II, Section 9 of the Danish Constitution of 5 June 1953 provides that the parliament will elect a king and determine a new line of succession should a situation arise where there are no eligible descendants of King Christian X and Queen Alexandrine.

 The monarch of Denmark must be a member of the Danish National Church, or Evangelical Lutheran Church of Denmark (Danish Constitution, II,6).
 The National Church is by law the State Church.
 Although the monarch is not the head of the Church, the monarch, together with the Folketing, makes up the secular supreme authority of the Church.
 In that role, the monarch is requested to fulfil certain duties pertaining to the Church, such as appointing new bishops and authorising texts for use in the Church.

+Christian, Crown Prince of Denmark has been the heir apparent to the Danish throne since 14 January 2024, following the abdication of his grandmother, Margrethe II, and the ascension of his father, King Frederik X.